marked-gil/discover-asia/README.md

         The display of an excellent trustpilot rating in the banner helps build confidence for the company by the clients who visit the site.

     <!-- Banner Image -->

 * 'What We Offer' section

+    In this section, five (5) immensely significant and especially important services of the company are presented in a concise and easy-to-understand manner by providing keywords and single-sentence explanations.

     <!-- What We Offer Image -->

 * 'Our Top Destinations' section
     <!-- Top Destinations Image -->

 * 'What Our Clients Say About Us' section
     <!-- Reviews Image -->

 * 'Who We Are' section
     <!-- About Us Image -->

 * 'Subscribe to Newsletter' section
     <!-- Newsletter Image -->

 * Footer
     * Map
     * Main Office Location & Contacts
     * Social Media Icons
     * Copyright

     <!-- Footer Image -->

 * Destinations Page

     <!-- Image  -->

 * Gallery Page

     <!-- Image -->

 * Contact Us Page

     <!-- Image -->

 ### Features Left to Implement